JamesSkemp/words/content/post/review-fearless-fantasy-2014.md

 +++
 title = "Review: Fearless Fantasy (2014)"
-summary = "The following is a review of Fearless Fantasy (2014), available for PC on Steam." draft = false comments = false date = "2014-07-13T10:27:05-05:00"
+description = "The following is a review of Fearless Fantasy (2014), available for PC on Steam." draft = false comments = false date = "2014-07-13T10:27:05-05:00"